ANTITHYROID DRUGS OVERVIEW

 Antithyroid drug side effects — Most of the side effects of antithyroid drugs are minor, but major side effects can occur.
 Because there is no way to predict who will experience side effects, it is important to discuss all possible side effects before starting treatment.
 (See "Pharmacology and toxicity of thionamides".)

 If you cannot tolerate antithyroid treatments, you can consider radioiodine treatment or surgery.
-(See "Radioiodine in the treatment of hyperthyroidism" and "Surgery in the treatment of hyperthyroidism: Indications, preoperative preparation, and postoperative follow-up".)
+(See "Radioiodine in the treatment of hyperthyroidism" and "Surgical management of hyperthyroidism".)

 Minor side effects — Up to 15 percent of people who take an antithyroid drug have minor side effects.
 Both MMI and PTU can cause itching, rash, hives, joint pain and swelling, fever, changes in taste, nausea, and vomiting.